-The group is run by us, Joan and Tim Shaull.
+The group is run by us, Joan Viener and Tim Shaull.
 We are married and old, or getting there, with many years of meditative experience between us, which may be of some help to others, or at least provide some good stories.
 Neither of us has been certified to teach meditation, however.
 We consider ourselves perennial beginners, hoping to learn from you, our guests.
-Although we are practicing Buddhists, we do not emphasize Buddhism, actually input from other spiritual paths is welcome .
+Although we are practicing Buddhists, we do not emphasize Buddhism, actually input from other spiritual paths is welcome.
+There are usually anywhere from zero to six other persons attending.
+No pets please.
+We are a non-smoking facility, both inside, and outside due to fire danger.

-Our farm is located at 3719 Houcks Road, Monkton, Maryland 21111.
+Our farm is located at 3719 Houcks Road, Monkton, Maryland 21111, about 1/4 mile north of the intersection of Houcks Road with Houcks Mill Road.
 This is western Harford County, right on the border with Baltimore County.
 The area is part of My Lady’s Manor, an attractive mostly rural part of the county.
-The farm raises hay in several fields, and there are a variety of mowed paths that are available for walking meditation, including a meditative labyrinth.
+The farm raises hay in several fields, and there are a variety of mowed paths that are available for walking meditation.

 Hopefully people will feel like coming to check us out.
 Please be assured that there will be no pressure or obligations of any kind, and no pursuit if you decide not to return.
 This group is not affiliated with any larger organization.
 There is no fee for attendance, and cash donations are neither requested nor accepted.
-It is a good idea for new visitors to leave a contact phone number in case of a future unexpected cancellation, but this is optional and will be used only for an emergency.
-No other personal information is kept.
-This a situation you can relax and have fun with.
+It is a good idea for new visitors to leave a contact phone number in case of a future unexpected cancellation, but this is optional and will be used only for an emergency cancellation.
+We sometimes do surveys to monitor member satisfaction with the group, but participation in a survey is optional, and can be anonymous, and opinions are held confidential, and never released to anyone else.

 Guests who have already attended at least one meeting are invited to conduct all or part of a meeting, following spiritual teachings which have been inspiring to them.
 This is absolutely not a requirement, just an opportunity.
 Guests who would like to do this should contact us in advance and discuss their plans for the meeting.
 It is possible that we would not agree to allow this, after such discussion, because obviously we must have oversight of the process.